cryptobuks1/paytokensd/docs/API.rst

 ^^^^^^^^^^^^^^^^^
 **get_running_info()**

-Gets some operational parameters for czarcraftd.
+Gets some operational parameters for paytokensd.

 **Parameters:**